Planning disclaimer page including terms and conditions for the use of the Planning Public Access website.

 The attached document demonstrates how to set up areas of search on the Public Access website to be notified of new planning applications in your area.

-Please note: when commenting on an application there is a 1 hour time limit for security reasons.
-If it is likely to take you longer than this to write your comments, we suggest you type them elsewhere, such as Notepad or Word, and paste them into the form.
+Please note: when commenting on an application there is a 30-minute time limit for security reasons.
+If it is likely to take you longer than this to write your comments, we suggest you type them elsewhere, such as Notepad or Word, and then copy and paste them into the form.

 Cookies are files saved in the browser of your computer, tablet or phone, when you visit a website.
 These cookies store various information such as whether you are logged in, what pages you visit, user preferences, and can be linked to online marketing campaigns.
 More information is available in the advanced cookie settings area below, as well as in the Cookies Statement.